 The annual fee is $0 (See Rates & Fees).

 Protip: If you’re looking for more ways to save on gas and grocery expenses, check out our posts on the best gas credit cards and the best credit cards for groceries.
 The credit cards included in these lists come with a variety of benefits.

 The information for the Citi® Double Cash Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 Good For: Flat-Rate Cash Back and Simplicity

-If you prefer the simplicity of earning the same cash back rate on every purchase, you will earn 2% cash back on every single purchase with the Citi® Double Cash Card.
+If you prefer the simplicity of earning the same cash back rate on every purchase, you will earn up to 2% cash back on every single purchase with the Citi® Double Cash Card.
 With each purchase, Citi will give you the first 1% when the transaction is completed and the remaining 1% after the payment is made.
 To earn cash back, pay at least the minimum due on time.